 Туре Description Default Maximum Archive The disk space of the incident archive folder on a local or external partition.
-50 GB Remote: None Local: 50 GB Forensic repository The disk space of the forensic records stored in the archive folder.
-40 GB None
+50 GB Remote: None Local: 50 GB Forensic repository The disk space of the forensic records stored in the forensics repository folder.
+50 GB (network) 20 GB (mobile) None